stebansaa/agenticweb.net/README.md

 These potential developments underscore how the Agentic Web reaches far beyond the initial prototypes and pilots.
 By welcoming specialized agents into a shared, directory-driven environment, the community can iterate on essential standards while watching real-world collaborations unfold.
 In doing so, the network matures organically, leading to further innovation in AI-driven services, greater interoperability, and a more adaptive, intelligence-rich internet for everyone.

 ## 9. Technical Implementation and Code Examples
-To ground these ideas in a practical context, this section presents a simplified technical blueprint—along with Python examples—that mirror the logic from a Bun/JavaScript-based agent implementation.
+To ground these ideas in a practical context, this section presents a simplified technical blueprint—along with Python examples.
 These snippets illustrate the core mechanisms of directory lookups, intent detection, escalation, and how to provide an OpenAI-compatible API.

 ### 9.1 Directory Lookup and Escalation
 Instead of hard-coding calls to external services, agents query a directory to locate the endpoint of a specialized provider.
 This code snippet shows a minimal approach for domain registration escalation: